-We provide Pediatric or Children’s Dentistry at our Downtown Kitchener Dental Clinic.
-Dr. Kyle sees many children at our office and our dental team works hard to provide a relaxing environment for them!
+We provide a relaxing atmosphere for children at our Downtown Kitchener Dental Clinic.
 We like to work with children and their parents to minimize the need for interventive dental treatments.
 The parents we see are wonderful and care greatly about the well being of their children.
-Below, are parents’ most commonly asked questions about Children’s Dentistry including our answers to them:

 Occasionally, we have a parent who asks us if repairing cavities in "baby teeth" is important or necessary.
 "They're going to fall out anyway..." is what they'll typically say.
 It's our job to help parents to understand the importance of Dentistry and Oral Health even in children.